korAPUcard/modular_electronics/README.md

 -----

 ### Description
-This MOD will add variable portable devices and stationary machines.
+This mod will add variant portable devices and stationary machines like smartphone, laptop, desktop computer, etc.
+And of course you can have your own modular electronics.
+And it will even come with a GUI-based OS that works well.

-Most devices will require the power.
-Commonly used Forge Energy(FE). but mostly used Joules(Mekanism).
+All devices will require the power.
+Commonly used Forge Energy(FE).
-This mod works based on Mekanism and CC.
+This mod will works based on Mekanism and CC.

 **It's still in development.**